 1. How do I want my life to be?

 2. Identify attitudes, feelings, and behaviors that interfere with making progress toward this goal.

 Elizabeth responded, "I want to get rid of my guilt.
 Whenever I even think of that aspect of myself, I cringe.
 It's so ugly and because it's a part of me, I'm ugly too, inside and out.
 I really wish I could change the ugliness into something beautiful or at least cover it up so I can't see it or sense it, but it doesn't work that way.
 I realize that I have to start recognizing that just because a small piece of me is repulsive, that doesn't mean that all of me is ugly.
 I need to stop degrading myself."

 Through the use of this exercise, Elizabeth could start to pinpoint those behaviors and self-attitudes that drove her to self-mutilate.
 While addressing her abuse will take extensive time, I feel that by identifying and educating her about her symptoms Elizabeth can reach a more positive self-image and cease her cycle of shame.

-methods by which self-mutilators avoid discussion in therapy: a blank slate; deflecting;
+In the next section, we will examine the various methods by which self-mutilators avoid discussion in therapy: a blank slate; deflecting; and a false self.

 Adrian, M., Berk, M. S., Korslund, K., Whitlock, K., McCauley, E., & Linehan, M. (2018).
 Parental validation and invalidation predict adolescent self-harm.
 Professional Psychology: Research and Practice, 49(4), 274–281.

 Courtemanche, A. B., Piersma, D. E., & Valdovinos, M. G. (2019).
 Evaluating the relationship between the rate and temporal distribution of self-injurious behavior.
 Behavior Analysis: Research and Practice, 19(1), 72–80.